astronomer/airflow-guides/guides/cross-dag-dependencies.md

 - Using a `TriggerDagRunOperator`
 - Using an `ExternalTaskSensor`
-- Using dependencies set on Datasets
+- Using dataset driven scheduling

 Dependencies can be viewed in the UI by going to `Browse` → `DAG Dependencies` or by clicking on the `Graph` button from within the Datasets tab.
 The screenshot below shows the dependencies created by the `TriggerDagRunOperator` and `ExternalTaskSensor` example DAGs in the sections above.

 ![DAG Dependencies View](https://assets2.astronomer.io/main/guides/cross-dag-dependencies/dag_dependencies_view.png)

-When DAGs are scheduled depending on Datasets, both the DAG containing the producing task, as well as the Dataset itself will be shown upstream of the consuming DAG.
+When DAGs are scheduled depending on datasets, both the DAG containing the producing task, as well as the dataset itself will be shown upstream of the consuming DAG.

 ![DAG Dependencies View Datasets](https://assets2.astronomer.io/main/guides/cross-dag-dependencies/2_4_CrossGuide_Dependencies.png)